Masterhigure/gjengset-livestream-project-idea/README.md

 # Slightly more advanced Bevy example

-Here is a second example that showcases the full ECS functionality that I think is relevant to this project:
+Here is a second example that showcasesa bit more of what the Bevy ECS, and in particular the `Query` struct, is capable of:

 ```rust
 use bevy::app::ScheduleRunnerPlugin;